This is the webpage for the course Geometry and Algorithms in Three-Dimensional Modeling at Oklahoma State University.

-- Project proposal due: Tuesday April 17.
+- Project proposal due: Tuesday April 16.
 Before class, have decided on what to design, and have thought about how to create it.
 In class we will meet to discuss the project.
-Note that the project proposal is a graded part of the project.

 The "make something cool" alternativeFor any of the three graded projects, you can come to me before the initial "project proposal due" date, and suggest doing some entirely different project, drawn from your personal interests, other classes, or anything else you want to make.
 If the project has a suitable amount of mathematical content, then you may replace the graded project with your own.